CtopCsUtahEdu/bricklib/README.md

 For the list of configuration variables, use `cmake -L ..` or `cmake-gui` in the build directory.

+This library can be used as either a submodule or be installed and linked to. `examples/external` provide an example of linking to this library from an external project.

 ## Using the brick template

 The brick template consists of 3 part: